How to do a Hebrew Word Study Without Knowing Hebrew

 In this article I will explain how to look up words in Strong's Dictionary to find the more in-depth meaning to the words in Psalm 23.
 Once you you have found these meanings you will create your own paraphrase of Psalm 23 using the Hebraic meanings of the words.

-The resource attached to this lecture is the worksheet that will be need to complete the exercise and will include;
+The resource attached to this lecture is the worksheet that will be needed to complete the exercise and will include;

 - The King James Bible text for Psalm 23